MythraV/mrcnn-utils/README.md

 ```

 ## Mask-RCNN setup
-Create a package for maskrcnn and download Maskrcnn to it
+Create a package for maskrcnn and download the main Mask_RCNN files into the package

-Ensure the virtualenv is activated
+Ensure the virtualenv is active before doing this
 ```bash
 cd ~/mask_ws/src
 catkin_create_pkg mrcnn_utils rospy std_msgs